ciderapp/Apple-Music-Electron/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.

-**Have you followed the troubleshooting guide found [here](https://github.com/Apple-Music-Electron/Apple-Music-Electron/wiki/Troubleshooting)?**
+**Have you followed the troubleshooting guide found [here](https://github.com/Apple-Music-Electron/Apple-Music-Electron/wiki/Troubleshooting) and checked for any outstanding/pinned issues that can help?**
 Yes/No